masa-finance/subnet-42/README.md

 ## Prerequisites

 - Docker and Docker Compose installed
+- Your Bittensor wallet mnemonics (both coldkey and hotkey)
-- A registered Bittensor wallet with a hotkey registered on Subnet 42
+- Your hotkey must be registered on Subnet 42

 ## Quick Start